tdkehoe/Firebase-Tutorial/Firebase_CRUD.md

 and refresh your browser to see your changes.

 > If your changes don't seem to take effect then your browser may be cacheing your web app or its data.
 [Clear Chrome's cache](https://support.google.com/chrome/answer/95582?hl=en) or use the Chrome browser's "Incognito" mode.

+### Firebase 3.0

+Firebase released version 3.0 just as I finished this tutorial.
+The differences seem to be:

+* Two scripts in your `index.html` file.
+* A `database.rules.json` file in your project root directory.
+The file can't be empty.
+If `firebase init` didn't create this file for you, then make it and copy the rules from your Firebase Dashboard (on a tab next to your data).
+The default rules are a single line: `{"rules":{".read":true,".write":true}}`.
+* In your `firebase.json` file, comment out the property `"firebase"`.

+I'll update this tutorial as I figure out more.

 ### GitHub Repository